codeface-io/SwiftObserver/README.md

 Note that `text` is a `var` instead of a `let`.
 It cannot be constant because the implicit decoder must mutate it.
 However, clients of `Model` would be supposed to set only `text.value` and not `text` itself, so the setter is private.

+## More on Variables

+- Internally, a `Var` appends new values to a queue, so all its observers get to process a value change before the next change takes effect.
+This is for situations when the `Var` has multiple observers and at least one observer changes the `value` in response to a `value` change.
+- A `Var` is a bit more performant than a [custom observable](#custom-observables) because `Var` maintains its own observer list.
+So if you want to make a super large number of elements in some data structure observable, like particles in a simulation or nodes in a gigantic graph, give those elements a `Var` as an [Owned Messenger](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/specific-patterns.md#owned-messenger).
+Generally, performance is not an issue since all objects are internally hashed.

 # Custom Observables